October 30, 2025

 I thought evidence for empirical claims based on observing the world?!

-Does this mean that all evidence for causal claims fails weak severity?
+If we can never see the counterfactual… does this mean that all evidence for causal claims fails weak severity?

 Are there “solutions” to this fundamental problem?